MustSeeMelons/can_esp32/README.md

 ## Notes to future self

 - Implement the upload mechanism that all ESP32 baords use.
 Turning things on/off is annoying.
-But it was cheaper!
+- Serial monitoring during operation would be great!

 ## How to flash